Kbentley8/team-profile-generator/README.md

   * [Questions](#questions)

   ## Installation
-  This needs both node.js and inquirer.
-First, open the terminal and type npm init, hit enter, and then type npm install inquirer.
-This should create the json, node modules, and install inquirer.
+  This needs  node.js, jest and inquirer.
+First, open the terminal and type npm install, hit enter to install the dependencies, and then type npm install inquirer and jest.
+This should create the json, node modules, and install jest and inquirer.
   ## Usage
-  This app creates professional-grade readmes efficiently
+  This app  generates a webpage
   ## License
   This project is license under MIT
   ## Contributing
   none
   ## Tests
-  npm test
+  npm run test
   ## Questions
   If you have any questions about this project, you may contact me directly at aubentley80@gmail.com.
 You can also take a look at more of my projects at https://github.com/Kbentley8.